kszenes/DG_code/gt4py/sph_swe_3d/README.md

     python main.py n z_levels p rk backend

 Arguments:
-    n              The number of elements used for both the x and y directions z_levels        The number of identical vertical levels p               The polynomial degree (leads to a p+1 order method in space) rk              The order of Runge Kutta method
+    n               The number of elements used for both horizontal directions z_levels        The number of identical vertical levels p               The polynomial degree (leads to a p+1 order method in space) rk              The order of Runge Kutta method